The full story

-When I create an application, what I care the most about are UX and performances.
+My driving lights are UX and performance.
 The applications I deliver must be usable and run fast.

 It is the technology that I have been carrying with me for several years and I hardly see it as replaceable.
 Python is making giant leaps in terms of performance and resources.
 Rust is giving a huge boost and I am convinced that in the next few years, Python will be a good place where to stay.